 MAIA MCDONALD

 For now, I’m freelance reporting and looking for other news outlets to work with.
 If you think that may be you and your newsroom, don’t hesitate to reach out to me!

-If you’re interested in hearing about my non-journalism interests, look out for my upcoming blog, where I’ll talk more about them!
+If you want to hear about my non-journalism interests and creative ventures, look out for my forthcoming project maia✮pink (maia.pink), where I’ll talk more about them!

+MAIA MCDONALD